One of the most popular tourist attractions in Berlin is one of the most remarkable palaces in Germany.

 6. The orangery was built to house over 500 exotic plants

-Just as many other palaces across Europe, an Orangery was built to grow numerous species of exotic plants.
+Just like many other palaces across Europe, an Orangery was built to grow numerous species of exotic plants.
 Just a few years later, the massive baroque garden was decorated with over 500 citrus and sour orange trees.

 The Orangery was one of the buildings that were destroyed during World War II but has been completely restored and today houses a restaurant and café.